ultral/ultral.github.io/it/aac-en.md

 2. Think before you code your agreements.
 3. Manual work -> Mechanization -> Automation.
 4. Infrastructure can be refactored, but think twice before that.
-5. IaC simplifies refactoring & increases velocity of changes.
+5. IaC simplifies refactoring & increases the velocity of changes.
 6. Use IaC testing pyramid.
 Don't wait!

 ## Links